niemopen/mep-builder/README.md

 <update text>

-The NIEMOpen MEP Builder is a tool designed to assist a user when constructing Message Exchange Packages (MEP)s, formerly known as Information Exchange Package Documentation (IEPD)s.
+The NIEMOpen MEP Builder is a tool designed to assist a user when constructing Message Exchange Packages (MEP)s, formerly known as Information Exchange
+Package Documentation (IEPD)s.
 This tool streamlines the process used to produce these packages using NIEMOpen.
+Users may download this tool for offline usage or users may access the online tool.

 This tool is accessible via [https://mep.niemopen.org](https://mep.niemopen.org).
 Please allow 1 business day for account approval.
 Users will receive a confirmation email from info@niemopen.org.

-Report an issue or propose improvements, please create an issue at [https://github.com/niemopen/mep-builder/issues/](https://github.com/niemopen/mep-builder/issues/).
+To report an issue or propose improvements, please create an issue at [https://github.com/niemopen/mep-builder/issues/](https://github.com/niemopen/mep-builder/issues/).
+A GitHub account is required to log an issue to the issue tracker.

 For more information on NIEMOpen, see the project's website at [www.niemopen.org](www.niemopen.org).